Lisbon’s Tram 28E

 Line 28E in Lisbon from inside

-The streetcar line 28E in Lisbon is only this empty very early in the morning
+The tram line 28E in Lisbon is only this empty very early in the morning

 That’s why we recommend starting your tram ride at the final station, Campo Ourique.
 It’s a little bit outside the city center, but you’ll always find a seat here.